fmezou/lappupdate/docs/howto/howto_deploy_applications.rst

 Tune your environment
 =====================
 By default, you have nothing to tune.
-The default values of `environment_variables` allows a working with the following features:
+The default values of `lappdeploy-userguide_envvars` allows a working with the following features:

 *   all action, expect debug one, are only logged in a text file named :file:`lappdeploy.log` in the :envvar:`SystemRoot` directory (typically